billiford/go-clouddriver/README.md

 # go-clouddriver

-#### Production of this repo has moved to https://github.com/homedepot/go-clouddriver
+#### Development of this repo has moved to https://github.com/homedepot/go-clouddriver

 go-clouddriver is a rewrite of Spinnaker's [Clouddriver](https://github.com/spinnaker/clouddriver) microservice.
 It aims to fix severe scaling problems and operational concerns when using Clouddriver at production scale.